By Doug Winter – RareGoldCoins.com ……

 Cats versus dogs.
 Coke versus Pepsi.
 Good versus evil.
-You get my point: two camps competing for your heart, your affection or your soul.
-Its not that far-fetched to stretch this analogy out to some of the basic issues in coin collecting.
-No, its not the Satanic Verses; its the Numismatic Versus.
+You get my point: two camps competing for your coin collecting heart, your affection or your soul.
+It’s not that far-fetched to stretch this analogy out to some of the basic issues in coin collecting.
+No, it’s not the Satanic Verses; it’s the Numismatic Versus.

-OK, to be a bit more serious: there are basic issues in numismatics that split collectors down the middle.
-There is no real right or wrong when it comes to collecting and I am a big advocate of doing what “feels right” for the collector.
-That said, I think my 30+ years of experience as a dealer qualify me to render an opinion on some of these issues and that’s what I’d like to do here.
+OK, to be a bit more serious: there are basic issues in numismatics that split coin collecting down the middle.
+There is no real right or wrong when it comes to collecting, and I am a big advocate of doing what “feels right” for the collector.
+That said, I think my 36+ years of experience as a dealer qualify me to render an opinion on some of these issues and that’s what I’d like to do here.

-I have many customers who are specialists and many who are focused more in a “generalist” fashion.
+I have many customers who are specialists and many who work more in a “generalist” fashion.
 I respect both camps.

-A specialist picks a small area of collecting and focuses on this.
+A specialist picks a small area of collecting and focuses on it.
 Dahlonega quarter eagles.
 New Orleans half eagles.
-First year and last year of issue coins.
+First-year and last-year-of-issue coins.
 All of these are great choices for the specialist.

 But there is something to be said for a more general approach.
 I love the concept of collecting by type.
 I love the fact that a type collector buys something different every time he pulls the trigger.

-What a collector should always ask himself is “would the coin that I am buying have value if third party grading were to suddenly end?”
+What a collector should always ask him or herself is Would the coin that I am buying have value if third-party grading were to suddenly end?
 A coin like an 1887-S eagle in MS65 might not carry a great premium if third-party grading ceased to exist.
 A coin like an 1862-S eagle in EF45 would still be considered desirable no matter what dictates the future of grading.

 The best coins are the ones that combine absolute and grade rarity.
 If a coin like an 1862-S eagle in Mint State were to be discovered in Europe (I have never seen one close to Uncirculated) it would be very desirable as it combined both types of rarity in one neat package.

 Business strikes are coins that were made for circulation.
-Proofs are coins that were specially made for collectors and VIP’s.
-The coin weenie in me likes business strikes more than Proofs because of the fact that these were coins that were used as coins are supposed to be used.
+Proofs are coins that were specially made for collectors and VIPs.
+The coin weenie in me likes business strikes more than Proofs because of the fact that these were coins that were used how coins are supposed to be used.

 I tend to be a more selective buyer when it comes to proofs than business strikes.
 I vastly favor very rare Proofs (example: an 1878 gold dollar) than a not-so-rare Proof in a mega-grade (example: a 1904 quarter eagle in PR67 Cameo).

-You are reading this article on a website whose URL is raregoldcoins.com so you don’t have to be a rocket scientist to figure which of these three coinage metals I favor.
+I first published this article on a website called raregoldcoins.com, so you don’t have to be a rocket scientist to figure which of these three coinage metals I favor.

 But let me at least explain why I do.